-- Recommenders should describe their association with the Applicant and comment on the following: the Applicant's scientific background; research ability and potential; self-reliance and independence; and critical thinking skills. - For Ph.D. applicants, a letter of recommendation is required from the thesis advisor or someone able to comment on the Applicant's training during their doctoral studies. - For M.D. applicants, instead of a thesis advisor letter, a letter of recommendation is required from the Residency Director, Fellowship Director, or Division/Department Chair who can comment on your training and how they perceive your future potential.
+- Recommenders should describe their association with the Applicant and comment on the following: the Applicant's current research and how it may inform the research field and spur future research endeavors, trajectory toward independent research, and critical thinking skills. - For Ph.D. applicants, a letter of recommendation is required from the thesis advisor or someone able to comment on the Applicant's training during their doctoral studies. - For M.D. applicants, instead of a thesis advisor letter, a letter of recommendation is required from the Residency Director, Fellowship Director, or Division/Department Chair who can comment on their training.